-Botulism (BAH-chu-lih-zum) is a rare but serious illness caused by poisons produced by Clostridium botulinum bacteria.
-Infant botulism happens when a baby ingests C. botulinum spores, which can grow in the digestive system and produce toxins.
+Botulism (BAH-chu-lih-zum) is a rare but serious illness caused by poisons produced by Clostridium botulinumbacteria.
+Infant botulism happens when a baby takes in C. botulinum spores (cells made by bacteria), which can grow in the digestive system and produce toxins.

 More to Know

-Clostridium botulinum is a naturally occurring bacterium that can be found in soil and dust.
-When C. botulinum infects a person, it produces toxins (poisons) that cause nerves to function abnormally, leading to weakness and paralysis.
+Clostridium botulinum bacteria can be found in soil and dust.
+If a person gets infected, the bacteria make toxins that make nerves not work as they should, leading to weakness and paralysis.

-If not treated, botulism can cause respiratory failure, paralysis, and death.
+If not treated, botulism can cause respiratory (breathing) failure, paralysis, and death.
 Botulism is usually treated in a hospital with an antitoxin that blocks the toxins produced by the bacteria.
-In some cases, ventilators may be used to help with breathing.
+In some cases, a breathing machine (ventilator) may be used to help with breathing.

 Keep in Mind

-Botulism can be fatal, so anyone who shows signs of the disease should receive immediate medical attention.
-Fortunately, botulism is extremely rare, with about 145 cases reported in the United States each year.
-With proper treatment, most people recover fully from botulism, but this can take several weeks or months.
+Infant botulism can be fatal.
+Any child who shows signs of the disease should get medical care right away.
+Fortunately, infant botulism is extremely rare, with about 100 cases reported in the United States each year.
+With early diagnosis and proper medical care, most babies fully recover from the illness.

 All A to Z dictionary entries are regularly reviewed by KidsHealth medical experts.